 The benefits to U.S. courts are many.
-First, passengers can perform their own investigation under the auspices of a San Francisco Federal Court by issuing subpoenas to compel parties to produce documents and forcing the pilots and other witnesses to sit for questioning.
-This is important as the passengers have no input into the NTSB investigation and the final NTSB report is likely not admissible in the Court proceedings anyway.
-Second, the responsible parties can be held accountable by the Court and a jury for causing this crash, which could well lead to changes in crew training and cockpit design that minimize the chances of an accident like this occurring ever again.
+First, passengers can perform their own investigation under the auspices of a U.S. Districtr Court by issuing subpoenas to compel parties to produce documents and forcing the pilots and other witnesses to sit for questioning.
+This is important as the passengers have no input into the NTSB investigation and the final NTSB report is likely not admissible in the court proceedings anyway.
+Second, the responsible parties can be held accountable by the court and a jury for causing this crash, which could well lead to changes in crew training and cockpit design that minimize the chances of an accident like this occurring ever again.
 And third, the potential monetary recovery for passengers is far greater in U.S. courts than in Korean courts, and the process far more expedient.

 - Here is a link to Michael Verna’s current curriculum vitae.